Click to hear an audio recording of this post

 How do you write great emails that your customers actually want to open?

-Well, these 6 tips will show you how to do exactly that.
+Well, these 6 tips will show you how to do exactly that like the pros at our SEO Agency.
 Let’s dive straight in.

 1. Understand Your Customers